br41nslug/directus-websocket-subscribe/README.md

 ## Message Types
 All types except `SUBSCRIBE` allow for a `uid` to be sent with the request which will be injected into the `RESULT` so you can identify which response belongs to which request.

+When you hit an error (usually permissions) it will return an object like this: `{"type": "ERROR", "data": {"status": 403, "code": "FORBIDDEN"}}`.

 > Note: singletons are not supported yet.

 ### GET